 Always Be Comedy: The Tommyfield pub, Kennington, London, 2020

-Always Be Comedy Online: Bonus Shows: 2020
+Always Be Comedy Online Bonus Shows: Online: 2020

 Always Be Comedy Online (2 shows): Online: 2020

-Always Be Comedy (2 shows): The Tommyfield pub, Kennington, London 2020
+Always Be Comedy (2 shows): The Tommyfield pub, Kennington, London: 2020

 I had laughed a lot at the former teacher’s recent travel TV show: The Misadventures of Romesh Ranganathan and was looking forward to seeing him again at Always Be Comedy when I was celebrating my imminent birthday in July 2018.
 With his subdued approach and wit Ranganathan again reliably provoked big laughs from the audience.
 He had a brilliant warped take on life and at the shows I saw he was confident, self-assured and the set which included topics on the state of his health, parenting, pets and celebrity was ferociously funny.

 Ranganathan appeared several times at Always Be Comedy performing work in progress in December 2018, March, twice in May 2019 and again in January 2020 for his tour.
 Again, he was very self-referential and self-depreciating, his fluid, chatty style contradicted with his skilfully crafted comedy.
 Asking the audience for any questions after a rant is a particularly funny device.
-I cried with laughter at the great comedian and gave well deserved standing ovations for the performances
+I cried with laughter at the great comedian and gave well deserved standing ovations for the performances.

 Ranganathan appeared for a number of special Always Be Comedy Online bonus shows during the worldwide lockdown in May 2020.
 Like everyone else during the virus outbreak, the comedian was at home.
-He was set up in his garage and delivered new material which was hilarious.
+He was set up in his garage, where he delivered new material, which was hilarious.
 He also appeared as a special mystery guest.
 What was impressive was his range and delivery – there is something new to hear every time he ambled through the material.
 The comedian appeared twice at Always Be Comedy in September and October 2020 for a live socially distanced show.
 Talking about his experiences of being a parent as well as mocking topical new stories, again he was hysterical and a pleasure to watch.